-My name is Travis Aerenson and I'm a Postdoctoral Scholar in Atmospheric Sciences at the University of Wyoming studying climate change and how we expect it impact regional water stress with Daniel McCoy.
-I recently completed a PhD at the University of Washington studying cloud radiative feedbacks with Roger Marchand.
+My name is Travis Aerenson and I'm an Associate Research Scientist of Atmospheric Science at the University of Wyoming studying climate change and how we expect it impact regional water stress with Daniel McCoy.
+I received a PhD at the University of Washington studying cloud radiative feedbacks with Roger Marchand.

 Before my graduate work I studied Physics at Colorado College, where I honed my love for science and the outdoors.
 During which time I interned at the National Center for Atmospheric Research, doing research on how extreme weather events will change in the 21st century, and reversibility of climate change.
 These days when I'm not working you can probably find me playing somewhere in the mountains.